 - The length of the growing season has increased more rapidly in the West than in the East.
-In the West, the length of the growing season has increased at an average rate of about 22 days per century since 1895, compared with a rate of about eight days per century in the East (see Figure 2).
+In the West, the length of the growing season has increased at an average rate of about 2.2 days per decade since 1895, compared with a rate of nearly one day per decade in the East (see Figure 2).

-- In recent years, the final spring frost has been occurring earlier than at any point since 1895, and the first fall frosts have been arriving later.
-Since 1980, the last spring frost has occurred an average of three days earlier than the long-term average, and the first fall frost has occurred about two days later (see Figure 3).
+- In recent years, the final spring frost has been occurring earlier than at any point since 1895, and the first fall frost has been arriving later.
+Since 1980, the last spring frost has occurred an average of three days earlier than the long-term average, and the first fall frost has occurred about two days later (see Figure 4).

 The length of the growing season in any given region refers to the number of days when plant growth takes place.
 The growing season often determines which crops can be grown in an area, as some crops require long growing seasons, while others mature rapidly.
 Growing season length is limited by many different factors.
 Depending on the region and the climate, the growing season is influenced by air temperatures, frost days, rainfall, or daylight hours.

 Changes in the length of the growing season can have both positive and negative effects on the yield and prices of particular crops.
 Overall, warming is expected to have negative effects on yields of major crops, but crops in some individual locations may benefit.
 1 A longer growing season could allow farmers to diversify crops or have multiple harvests from the same plot.
 However, it could also limit the types of crops grown, encourage invasive species or weed growth, or increase demand for irrigation.
 A longer growing season could also disrupt the function and structure of a region's ecosystems and could, for example, alter the range and types of animal species in the area.